speedcom/speedcom.github.io/_posts/2017-07-04-justindb-multi-datacenter-replication.markdown

 ![][multi-cluster-replication]

 *Green arrow represents user's request.
 Red arrows represent all replica creation within cluster.
-Blue arrow represents additional sending of user request to secondary cluster (in real-time).*
+Blue arrow represents replicated PUT.*

+This is how it goes:
+1. We make a negotation process between two clusters so they are aware to each other.
+2. User send requests to Primary Cluster (first DC).
+3. Primary cluster once received the message send it immediately to Secondary cluster which happens asynchronously next to saving all replicas by itself.
+4. Secondary cluster gets replicated message and save all replicas itself.

+Requirements:
+Its obvious that to enable replication between clusters it requires additional configuration (we need to set up address of secondary cluster node to particular node from primary one).
+It is important to note that both clusters must have certain attributes in common (have the same ring size).

 ## Provisioned clusters